 In order to sustain a healthy environment parents will be contacted to pick up their child.
 If any of the following occurs: a fever of 101° or higher, excessive diarrhea or vomiting, unexplained rash, etc. When it is required to send a child home, an Illness Report will be completed and signed by the parent.
 Any ill child needs to be symptom-free for 24 hours before returning to the Center (no fever for 24 hours without medication).
 Some illnesses require that children be on medication for appropriate amounts of time before they return to the Center (i.e. strep).
 Children should stay home until they feel well enough to participate in all activities including going outside.
 Parents should speak with their child's physician to determine when their child can return to BCDC.
 In the case of communicable disease, please call the office to let us know when your child will return.

-Teachers are required to complete an Accident Report for ANY injuries a child may sustain while in our care.
-The Accident Report explains any minor injuries or treatment your child might have had during the day.
+Teachers are required to complete an Incident Report for ANY injuries a child may sustain while in our care.
+The Incident Report explains any minor injuries or treatment your child might have had during the day.
+An Illness Report is filled out when your child is sent home sick.

-All Illness and Accident forms are reviewed by the health advocate/nurse before filing and must be signed by parent or guardian.
+All Illness and Incident forms are reviewed by the health advocate/nurse before filing and must be signed by parent or guardian.